PartialVolume/shredos.x86_64/README.md

 make_img_file.sh is a bash script, the main purpose of which is to generate the .img file located in output/images/.
 However it is also used to copy the compiled .efi file and other files such as the shredos.ico, autorun.inf for Windows, README.txt.
 The contents of board/shredos/version.txt is also used to rename the .img file with version info and the current date and time.

 #### ../board/shredos/make_iso_file.sh
-make_iso_file.sh is a bash script, the main purpose of which is to generate the .iso file located in output/images/.
+make_iso_file.sh is a bash script, the main purpose of which is to rename the .iso file located in output/images/.
 The contents of board/shredos/version.txt is used to rename the .iso file with version info and the current date and time.

 #### ../board/shredos/grub.cfg
 The USB image's GRUB configuration, which both the BIOS and UEFI bootloader will use.